 Milano Chow was born in 1987 in Los Angeles, California, where she currently lives and works.
 She has had solo exhibitions at Bel Ami, Los Angeles; Adams and Ollman, Portland; Chapter NY, New York; Galleria Acappella, Naples; and Mary Mary, Glasgow.
 She was included in the Whitney Biennial 2019 at the Whitney Museum of American Art, New York, and was a 2018 recipient of a Pollock-Krasner Foundation Grant.

-Generous support for Milano Chow is provided by The Andy Warhol Foundation for the Visual Arts, The Poses Family Foundation, and Benjamin and Donna Rosen.
-The catalogue for Milano Chow is generously supported by the Eric Diefenbach and James Keith Brown Publications Fund.
+Major support for Milano Chow: Prima Facie is provided by the Pollock-Krasner Foundation.
+Generous support is provided by The Andy Warhol Foundation for the Visual Arts.
+Significant support is provided by The Laurie M. Tisch Illumination Fund and The Poses Family Foundation.
+Additional support is provided by Christine and Jeff Boris, Christy and Bill Gautreaux, Susan and Randolph Randolph, and Benjamin and Donna Rosen.
+The catalogue for Milano Chow: Prima Facie is generously supported by the Eric Diefenbach and James Keith Brown Publications Fund.

 Top image: Milano Chow, Checkered Floor I, 2020.
 Courtesy of the artist and Chapter NY, New York and Bel Ami, Los Angeles.